 Our team also offers professional learning sessions for teachers and other school staff.
 Our goal is to help educators improve their school food environments through formal policies and less formal actions.
 A healthy food environment—making the healthy choice the easy choice—is critical for students and staff to achieve good health.
 We offer expert advice and guidance to school communities interested in developing or revising school nutrition policies, implementing them, and evaluating their effectiveness.

-Our clinical teams provide sexual health clinical services in communities across Alberta, and offer quality information on sexual health topics like birth control, consent, pregnancy, relationships, sexual and gender diversity, and sexually transmitted infections (STIs).
+Our clinical teams provide sexual and reproductive health services in communities across Alberta, and offer quality information on sexual health topics like birth control, consent, pregnancy, relationships, sexual and gender diversity, and sexually transmitted infections (STIs).

 Our health promotion team offers tools for educators through our teacher portal on TeachingSexualHealth.ca, an Alberta Education authorized resource.
 Our lesson plans and instructional tools are aligned with the Alberta Program of Studies and are available in both English and French for grade 4 - CALM.
 We also facilitate professional learning for teachers and school staff, and provide resources for parents and families.
 Our goal is to help all adults teach and talk confidently about sexual health.